Caleydo/caleydo/README.md

 Caleydo uses Java, OpenGL and the Eclipse Rich Client Platform (RCP).
 Things you need to install before being able to run Caleydo:

- * Eclipse Juno for RCP and RAP Developers, which you can get from the [eclipse download page](http://www.eclipse.org/downloads/). *Other Eclipse versions won't work*.
+ * Eclipse Kepler for RCP and RAP Developers, which you can get from the [eclipse download page](http://www.eclipse.org/downloads/). *Other Eclipse versions won't work*.
  * Install [EGit](http://www.eclipse.org/egit/download/) in Eclipse using software updates.
  * Java SDK >= 1.7